outpace/config/README.md

 # Config

 A library for declaring configuration vars in a centralized fashion.
-The complementary plugin allows one to gather and emit all configured vars and their docstrings, default values, etc.
+Included tooling allows one to gather and emit all configured vars and their docstrings, default values, etc.

 ## Motiviation